shereyna/marketing-campaign-dataset/README.md

 While conversion rates across channels are closely aligned, **Google Ads** stands out slightly as the top-performing channel overall, with an average conversion rate of 11.28%.

-Channels like Instagram and YouTube also deliver strong engagement and conversions, proving highly effective depending on company and segment fit.
+Channels like Instagram and YouTube also deliver strong engagement and conversions, proving highly effective depending on company and segment fit. <sub>[View SQL](sql/top_channels.sql)</sub>

 | Company              | Channel     | Avg.
 Engagement Score  | Avg.
 Conversion Rate  |
 |----------------------|-------------|------------------------|-----------------------|